DmitriyRF/wp-structure-plugin-development/README.md

 ```

 ## 004 1 Simple Trick to Secure a Plugin

-   if dp_action function does not exist, so WprdPress have not loaded, and therefore we don't wanna run the rest of this script.
+   if do_action function does not exist, so WprdPress have not loaded, and therefore we don't wanna run the rest of this script.

 ## 005 Creating a Custom Post Type

+### Post Types

+### Function Reference/register post type
+   Just tske an example and customize then.

 ## 006 Metadata and Metaboxes